AlessioNegri/SpacecraftSimulator/README.md

 After the transfer has been evaluated, the values of $\Delta v$, $\Delta t$, and $\Delta m$ for each transfer are calculated for a detailed analysis of the cost of the transfer.

-By clicking on the `Run` button, the transfer is simulated and becomes visible in the chart.
+Under the menu item `Missions / Orbit Transfer / Simulation`, the transfer is simulated and becomes visible in the chart.

 <p align="center"><img src="./images/orbit_transfer.png" width="100%"></p>